The Berlin Academy of American Music

 TAILORED LEARNING EXPERIENCE

 Each day of the workshop contains a full array of experiences.
-Spend the mornings in composition seminars and individual mentorship from our composition faculty; afternoons sharing your own music in composition forum and attending presentations and discussions with guest composers and music professionals; and evenings at BAAM events or performances in the city.
+Spend the morning in composition seminars; afternoons taking lessons with our composition faculty and attending presentations and discussions with guest composers and music professionals; and evenings at BAAM events or performances in the city.

 In seminars and presentations, you’ll have the opportunity to participate in deep dives on topics crucial to today’s composers, including: